 Each of these factors can have a ripple effect on the others, creating a perfect storm for a business to be disrupted.

 Similarly, Airbnb used online platforms to create a home-sharing service that disrupted the hotel industry.
+This is a disruptive technology in the hotel industry.

 Changes in society, such as the rise of the sharing economy, can create opportunities for businesses to disrupt their competitors.